-Burton and LDC dining halls both offer a dedicated station for students avoiding gluten.
-These stations provide choices that are prepared with ingredients that are either naturally gluten-free or purchased alternatives to traditional gluten-containing options.
-At this station, food is prepared by a trained culinarian, in a designated area of the kitchen, and following specific procedures to minimize the risk of cross-contact.
+Leutner Commons offers a station dedicated to providing meals made without gluten-containing ingredients.
+The Avoiding Gluten station provides menu choices prepared with ingredients that are naturally without gluten-containing ingredients or alternatives to traditional gluten-containing options.
+At this station, food is prepared by a trained culinarian, in a designated area of the kitchen, and following specific procedures to minimize risk of cross-contact.